BytePane

 What is OpenAPI/Swagger used for?

 OpenAPI/Swagger is primarily used for rest api documentation and design.
-It was created by SmartBear in 2011 and follows the api specification paradigm.
+It was created by SmartBear in 2011.
+It follows the api specification paradigm.

 Is OpenAPI/Swagger hard to learn?